SynthstromAudible/DelugeFirmware/docs/features/arpeggiator.md

 ### Randomizer
 The following parameters are also automatable and learnable to golden knobs and MIDI CC:
 - **`Randomizer (RAND)`**: this group of parameters define the probability of some parameters to vary.
-  - **`Lock (LOCK)`**: this flag will lock the current sequence of randomized values so the sequence has a repeatable pattern.
-    Tip: In case you have drone notes, make use of the `Sequence Length` parameter to further adjust the repeated sequence.
-    If you want to re-roll the dice for a parameter, slightly change its value and a new set of random values will be generated and locked.
   - **`Ratchet Probability (RATC)`**: This sets how likely a step is to be ratcheted.
 The ratchet amount is randomized on each step between 1 and the maximum value set with the `Ratchet Amount` parameter within the `Limits` group.
   - **`Note Probability (NOTE)`**: It applies a probability for notes to play or not (after Rhythm has been evalutated,